MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ~~~
 {: .output}

 In particular, notice the `_build` directory.
 Sphinx put the HTML files it generated here.
 There should now be files in your `_build/html` folder.
 You can open these files in your browser to preview what your documentation will look like.

 ## Adding Information to our Documentation

-Noww, we will have the task of actually adding information about our project to our documentation.
+Now, we will have the task of actually adding information about our project to our documentation.
 This part will require us to write!

 When writing Sphinx documentation, you use `reStructured Text (RST)` syntax.
 This is similar to markdown, but has notable difference.
 See this [reStructured Text Cheat Sheet](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html) for info on reStructured Text.

 Let's start by adding a simple a description to your `index.rst` under the first heading.

 ~~~
 Welcome to molecool's documentation!
 =========================================================
-molecool is a Python package designed to read in, perfom analysis, and visualize molecular coordinates.
+molecool is a Python package designed to read in, perform analysis, and visualize molecular coordinates.
 The file formats `xyz` and `pdb` are currently supported.
 ~~~